-What to Do in Munich in 24 Hours
+What to do in Munich in 24 hours: A complete 1-day itinerary

-Waking up to a beautiful Munich morning (hopefully!), walk or hop on the U-bahn to Marienplatz, the central square of Munich’s Altstadt (Old Town).
-Nearly every trip to Munich starts here.
-With good reason.
+Waking up to a beautiful morning (hopefully!), walk or hop on the U-bahn to Marienplatz, the central square of Munich’s Altstadt (Old Town).
+Nearly every trip to Munich starts here—and with good reason.

 Elsewhere on Marienplatz, you’ll spot the beautifully Gothic Old Town Hall (Altes Rathaus).
 Confusingly, Old Town Hall is actually younger than New Town Hall; it took a thorough butt-kicking in WWII and was later rebuilt.
 The impressive medieval interior houses a fun-for-all-ages toy museum.
 Climb the Altes Rathaus tower for good views of the city.
 (Although better vistas are soon in store.)